As always, Rush Limbaugh behind this, the Golden EIB microphone.

 She's a writer.

-She went out there, took some minimum wage jobs, wrote about them how horrible, how it's impossible to live on them, how it's just destructive, and all of this.
+She went out there, took some minimum wage jobs, wrote about them, how horrible, how it's impossible to live on them, how it's just destructive, and all of this.

-She posted something online uh yesterday at the nation.com.
+She posted something online yesterday at then.com.

 Rush Limbaugh has been expecting liberals to start whining about the $5,000 fine undocumented immigrants.

-Well, oh, that reminds me.
+Oh, that reminds me.

-You I know these people, do I know I said yesterday it wouldn't be long before some Democrat will be calling them undocumented Americans.
+I said yesterday it wouldn't be long before some Democrat will be calling them undocumented Americans.

 Dingy Harry actually did it during this program yesterday on the floor of the Senate.